PHG215 Landscape Plants - Establishment and Maintenance

 B-PV/GM, B-LI, M-PV, M-LA

 Establishment and management of vegetation in different types of green areas.
 Production of landscape plants, time of delivery, import, contract cultivation.
-Plant adaption to the climate.
-Quality control at delivery, Norwegian standard for nursery products NS 4400 - 4413.
+Choice of plants in relation to climate.
+Quality control at delivery, Norwegian standard for nursery products NS 4400.
 Soil for different types of green areas and plants.
 Establishment and management of trees, bushes, roses, perennials, bulbs and summer flowers.
 Establishment and management of different types of grass areas.
-Tree appraisal.
-Exercises/demonstrations of specific practical tasks in connection with establishment and management in green areas, such as plant production,planting of trees, pruning of trees, soil quality and fertilisation.
-Ecological impact by alien species, restrictions on alien plant species.
-The course is under development
+Exercises/demonstrations of specific practical tasks in connection with establishment and management in green areas, such as plantproductin,planting of trees, pruning trees, soil quality and fertilisation.

-Student will have practical knowledge about establishing and managing green areas.
-Students will have the knowledge about the most important conditions for achieving successful establishment of green areas, and have an insight into production of landscape plants, plant quality and different types of delivery, soil quality requirements and different management measures.
-The student shall know method for tree appraisal, and know the most important ecological impact of alien species and the most important restrictions on alien plants.
+Students shall acquire practical knowledge about establishing and managing green areas.
+Students shall become acquainted with the most important conditions for achieving successful establishment of green areas, and they shall obtain an insight into production of landscape plants, plant quality and different types of delivery, soil quality requirements and different management measures.

 Most literature will be available at the start of the course.
 Syllabus will also include handouts and powerpoint presentations given during the course.